What Is This Guide?

 - custom types can behave exactly like built-in types

-- full control down to individual bits
+- precise memory control down to individual bits

 ISO Standard C++